 The DAO team must advise ONS staff on any alternative and/or existing data sources, ensuring that web scrapers are fully compliant with the Web Scraping Policy.
 They must also receive and evaluate the web scraping request from ONS staff, seek advice from ONS Legal Services, the UK Statistics Authority (UKSA) Data Ethics team, and/or the Data Governance Committee (DGC) when needed.
 They must also engage with the website owners' opt-out requests and any enquiries, while monitoring and keeping all records of ONS web scraping activities.
 They are responsible to Data Governance Committee.

 ONS Legal Services

-- Providing advice and guidance on current and evolving legal context of open data.
+ONS legal services provide advice and guidance on current and evolving legal context of open data